DevAwizard/42_resources/README.md

    Once verified, you’ll have access to GitHub Pro features such as **private repositories, advanced collaboration tools, and more**.

-Sure!
-Here’s how you can present the recommended tools with the links placed next to the tool names in a table format:

 #### 👀Recommended Tools